Authorities end search in wilderness area for UPenn student who vanished in California

 Bernstein never returned, she added, and his cell phone was switched off an hour later.

-The teen was a sophomore who planned to pursue psychology with a minor in chemistry, his father, Gideon, told the news service.
+The teen is a sophomore who plans to pursue psychology with a minor in chemistry, his father, Gideon, told the news service.

 "He was having a good time with us and in good spirits," Gideon said.